This 2006 Subaru Forester was bought to our Asian import auto repair shop in Ann Arbor with an oil leak and noisy power steering.

 Price

-The Subaru power steering hose replacement price depends on the year, model, and work required.
-We are happy to provide an estimate.
+The price for Subaru power steering leak repair depends on the year, model, and work required.
+We are happy to perform a power steering fluid leak inspection and provide a detailed estimate.

-Hoover Auto Repair in Ann Arbor, MI provides complete steering repair service on Subaru autos.
+Hoover Auto Repair in Ann Arbor, MI, provides complete steering repair service on Subaru vehicles.
 Please contact us if you have any questions.